maromei/addnotespace/README.md

 The configuration can be saved and loaded at will.
 For adding space in bulk, there is an additional `run_bulk.exe`, which uses your default values.

+Features include:

+- Add whitespace to each side of the slides
+- Run on all pdfs in a directory, or select a single one
+- Drag and Drop of files/folders into the app
+- Save settings as default
+- Individual executable for running a bulk run
+- CLI

 ## Installation

 Head to the [Releases page](https://github.com/maromei/addnotespace/releases)